dacbd/blog/content/posts/zero-to-prod-gke/index.md

 }
 ```

-I'm using cloudflare for DNS but it's not needed.
+I'm using cloudflare for DNS but it's not required.
-Instead you can do some copy-pasting of a few values to set your DNS records.
+Instead, you can copy-paste a few values to set your DNS record

 If you have sensitive credentials, like `var.cloudflare_api_token` in the above you can use an environment variable to set the value so you aren't putting it in a file that might end up in git.